-Although he now rides for the US, Mario Deslauriers is a native of Canada who began riding at a young age, coached by his father, Roger.
-In 1984, the 19-yearold Deslauriers became the youngest rider ever to win the FEI World Cup Final, a record he still holds today.
+Mario Deslauriers is a native of Canada who began riding at a young age, coached by his father, Roger.
+In 1984, the 19-year old Deslauriers became the youngest rider ever to win the FEI World Cup Final, a record he still holds today.
 He was also the first Canadian to capture the title.
-Later that year, at the Olympic Games in Los Angeles, he was involved in a three-way jump-off for the Individual Bronze medal.

 He is the youngest of the three Leone brothers.
 A graduate of Drew University, he won the AHSA Medal Finals in 1979, and two years later he began riding Grand Prix level jumpers.
 Mark has been competing on the grand prix circuit since 1981.
 In 1982 he won the USET's Lionel Guerrand-Hermes award given to a top Young Rider after placing eighth in the FEI World Cup Final on Tim.